MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/3-lint-validate-bicep-code.md

 The Bicep linter runs automatically when you use the Bicep tooling.
 Every time you build a Bicep file, the linter checks it against its best practices.
 This happens automatically when you deploy a Bicep file to Azure.

-But in a pipeline, you typically want to run the validation and linting steps before you deploy the file.
+But in a workflow, you typically want to run the validation and linting steps before you deploy the file.
 You can tell Bicep to verify your file by manually building the Bicep file through the Bicep CLI:

 ::: zone pivot="cli"